Georgia Tech Online Master of Science in Computer Science: Curriculum and culture

-As of Spring 2023, the online master's program currently offers 58 courses and five specializations—Computational Perception and Robotics, Computing Systems, Human-Computer Interaction, Interactive Intelligence, and Machine Learning.
+As of Spring 2023, the online master's program currently offers 58 courses and six specializations—Computational Perception and Robotics, Computer Graphics, Computing Systems, Human-Computer Interaction, Interactive Intelligence, and Machine Learning.

 A study entitled “Can Online Delivery Increase Access to Education,” by John F. Kennedy School of Government at Harvard University Associate Professor Joshua Goodman, Ivan Allen College of Liberal Arts at the Georgia Institute of Technology Associate Professor Julia Melkers, and Harvard Faculty of Arts and Sciences Associate Professor Amanda Pallais, explored the structure and industry impact of the online master's program and concluded that it supplies the need of “a vast untapped market for highly affordable degrees from prestigious colleges.”

 Research published at the 2019 ACM Global Computing Education Conference noted that part of the reason for the program’s success is the alignment between platform and content.
 The professors, instructors, teaching assistants, and students in the program are uniquely qualified as CS students to contribute to the platforms used to produce and deliver the program.

 Due to the online format of the program, social media has played a significant role in the development of robust student communities.
 The utilizes an artificial intelligence teaching assistant called Jill Watson, built using IBM’s Watson platform.
 Jill is able to answer questions posed in natural language and assists students enrolled in the program's Knowledge-Based Artificial Intelligence course, led by Professor Ashok Goel.
 Jill has since been adapted for use in non-computer science courses, as well.

 To further reduce the load on human instructors and teaching assistance, as well as prevent duplicated effort on the part of students, the program uses the Piazza Automated Related Question Recommender, or PARQR, which suggests relevant existing posts as a student composes a new post.
 Created by a team led by Thad Starner, a professor in the School of Interactive Computing, and implemented in his Introduction to Artificial Intelligence OMSCS course, the tool has reduced duplicate posts by 40% and recommends relevant posts 73.5% of the time.

 The program has also introduced an artificial intelligence agent known as Jack Watson that monitors homework-for-hire sites for postings from OMSCS courses.
 When “hired” by a student, Jack provides a watermarked solution that can be automatically recognized once submitted by the student.
 Created by a team led by Thad Starner, Jack Watson has had success in identifying course submissions that are not original work.